 - LSD — 100 tablets, capsules, etc., or more

-Other Drug Offenses in Charleston
+Other Drug Offenses

 Sanctions for Drug Trafficking in Charleston

-The sanctions for drug trafficking offenses in Charleston vary based on the substance allegedly being trafficked, as well as whether it is a first, second, or subsequent offense.
+The sanctions for drug trafficking offenses in our area vary based on the substance allegedly being trafficked, as well as whether it is a first, second, or subsequent offense.
 For example, the sanction for a first offense of trafficking between 10 and 100 pounds of marijuana includes a prison sentence of 1-10 years, but 5-20 years for a second offense.
 A third or subsequent offense is punishable by a mandatory prison sentence of 25 years.

 Similarly, the sanctions for a first offense of trafficking between 10-28 grams of cocaine includes a prison sentence of 3-10 years.
 A second offense is punishable by 5-30 years in prison, while a third or subsequent offense is punishable by 25-30 years in prison.
-A Charleston attorney could work to mitigate the penalties for a defendant’s specific charge.
+A local attorney could work to mitigate the penalties for a defendant’s specific charge.

 Speak with a Drug Trafficking Attorney in Charleston